-Shortness of Breath and Chest Tightness: Common Causes, Warning Signs, and What to Do
+Shortness of Breath and Chest Tightness: Common Causes and Emergency Signs

 Shortness of breath and chest tightness are symptoms that deserve attention.
 Sometimes the cause is something common and manageable, such as anxiety, asthma, or a respiratory infection.
 But in other cases, these symptoms can signal a serious heart or lung problem that needs urgent evaluation.